-6. Conclusion.
+VI.
+CONCLUSION.

 While the area of multi-party accounts remains thorny, the law in the area becomes clearer and clearer.
-Now if only the banks will take advantage of this clarity in the law, Texans may have fewer reasons to sue each other.
+Now if only the financial institutions will take advantage of this clarity in the law, Texans may have fewer reasons to sue each other.